GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/Great_Seal_We_The_People_Opera.md

 Circle Bird 12, Eagle has Landed and Taken off again, Finn Cycles. https://en.wikipedia.org/wiki/Fenian_Cycle 1923 Finn's Hotel.
 Minute 22 of Episode One of Pluribus.

 * “When Joyce quipped to a critic, “Some of my puns are trivial and some are quadrivial,” he was being, as always, precise.
 When my critics imagine I am being vaguely metaphorical, I, too, am trying to be literal and precise.”
 OPERA_A https://www.youtube.com/watch?v=KutWuAggUzQ 257,405 views February 11, 2009

+* Caution!
+Echoland!
+You Lucky One, Pete!
+Let's see, Andy, ask Pete Townshend- is this a Git Hub truck stop or Saint Peter Townshend's fan club?
+OPER_A https://www.youtube.com/watch?v=k_JnCWT-_O8 or Pluribus Apple //+ TV as Neil Postman described?

+I wished that you could see Kepler-22 B - Minute TWENTY-TWO AT EPISODE ONE OF PLURIBUS.
+Finn's Hotel 1923 James Joyce post-doctorate work.